-Where is California state in the United States?
+Where is California?
+Location of California in the United States.

 California is one of three states along the West Coast.
 Situated directly beneath Oregon, California stretches along the coastline from north to south for 900 miles.
 With a total area of 163,696 square miles, California is the third largest state based on geographic size alone.
 The Golden State is primarily land.
 Of its total area, approximately 155,779 square miles are comprised of land, making up 95% of the entire state.